 Introduced in Season 2, Melisandre, the mysterious red woman, has intrigued fans of Game of Thrones ever since.
-From burning statues of the Seven to burning an actual human chid, there's no doubt that Melisandre is one dedicated follower of R'hllor, the Lord of Light,
+From burning statues of the Seven to burning an actual human chid, there's no doubt that Melisandre is one dedicated follower of R'hllor, the Lord of Light.

 Despite Melisandre being on the show for years (and around for much longer than that!), she's still somewhat of an enigma, and much of her past is unexplained.
-Even though she was sent away from Winterfell in the Season 6 finale, there's no doubt that she'll be back in Season 7.
-So before then take a look over her long and interesting history, and truly get to know the Red Woman.
+Even though she was sent away from Winterfell in the Season 6 finale, she's already made a return Season 7, when she arrived at Dragonstone.
+With Melisandre's return to the series it seems like she's destined to play some sort of role in the remaining episodes, so before then let's take a look over her long and interesting history, and truly get to know the Red Woman.

 As Melisandre explained in Season 5, followers of the Lord of Light believe in two Gods, "a god of light and love and joy, and a god of darkness, evil, and fear, eternally at war."
 R'hllor, as the God of fire and therefore light, is that first god, while The Great Other is the second.

-At some point Melisandre crossed the Narrow Seat to the island of Dragonstone to preach the Lord of Light to the court of Lord Stannis Baratheon.
+At some point Melisandre crossed the Narrow Sea to the island of Dragonstone to preach the Lord of Light to the court of Lord Stannis Baratheon.
 Soon, first thanks to Stannis' wife, Lady Selyse, the majority of the household converted and she became a trusted advisor to him, believing him to be Azor Ahai reborn.

-A new Azor Ahai
+A New Azor Ahai

-What's next for the Red Woman?
+What's Next For The Red Woman?

-Even though Melisandre has been exiled from the North and is heading south, this will certainly not be the last time we see her, and it's likely that in Season 7 she'll meet up with another member of the Stark family.
+Even though Melisandre has been exiled from the North and is now south, this will certainly not be the last time we see her, and it's likely that in Season 7 she'll meet up with another member of the Stark family.

 What are you hoping to see Melisandre do in Season 7?